TheJessieKirk/sfnt2woff/README.md

 This is a mirror of Jonathan Kew's *sfnt2woff* tool.

 It converts font file formats from SFNT (OpenType and TrueType) to WOFF format and *vice-versa*.<br />
-(Note: It can't handle WOFF2 files.)
+(Note: it can't handle WOFF2 files.)

 Jonathan Kew's website has been down since 2017, but an archived version is available from the [Internet Archive](https://web.archive.org/web/https://people.mozilla.org/~jkew/woff/).